 - 30. There will be no permit fee for tree cutting permits issued pursuant to s.
-18, 19 a), b), c), d), e), f) and g) of this Bylaw. - 31.
-Every application for a tree cutting permit on lots pursuant to s.19 h), i), j), k) or s.
+18, 19 a), b), c), d), e), f) and g) of this Bylaw. - 31 Every application for a tree cutting permit on lots pursuant to s.
+19 a), b), c), d), g), h), i), j), k) or s.
 26 where no rezoning or development permit is required for the development or tree damaging activity for which the protected tree alteration, cutting, damaging or cutting or removal is required shall be made to the Director of Parks and Recreation and shall be accompanied by a non-refundable application fee and per unit fee, plus a security deposit for replacement trees as set out in the table below:

 Section Number Tree Cutting Permit Application Fee Per Unit Fee Replacement Tree Security Deposit s.
+19 a), b), c), d) and g) \$0 \$0 \$300.00 per replacement tree s.
 19 h), i), j), k) or s.
-26 \$40.00 \$25.00 per additional tree \$300.00 per replacement tree
+26 \$50.00 \$30.00 per additional tree \$700.00 per replacement tree

-32. Every application for a tree cutting permit on lots pursuant to s.
-19 h), i), j), k) or s.
-26 where a rezoning or development permit is required for the development for which the protected tree alteration, cutting, damaging or removal is required shall be made to the Director of Parks and Recreation and shall be accompanied by a non-refundable application fee and per unit fee, plus a security deposit for replacement trees as set out in the table below:
+32 Every application for a tree cutting permit on lots pursuant to s.
+19 a), b), c), d), g), h), i), j), k) or s.
+26 where a rezoning or development permit is required for the development or tree damaging activity for which the protected tree alteration, cutting, damaging or cutting or removal is required shall be made to the Director of Parks and Recreation and shall be accompanied by a non-refundable application fee and per unit fee, plus a security deposit for replacement trees as set out in the table below:

 Section Number Tree Cutting Permit Application Fee Per Unit Fee Replacement Tree Security Deposit s.
-19 h), i), i), k) or s.
-26 \$75.00 \$25.00 per additional tree \$300.00 per replacement tree
+19 a), b), c), d) and g) \$0 \$0 \$300.00 per replacement tree s.
+19 h), i), j), k) or s.
+26 \$100.00 \$30.00 per additional tree \$700.00 per replacement tree

 - 33. Where the replacement trees are part of the overall landscaping required under a development permit or development variance permit, the security is to be the amount specified in the approved landscape cost estimate associated with the approved development permit or development variance permit. - 34.
-Where a tree cutting permit must be amended to show a change in the number or location of trees to be retained or removed after the tree cutting permit has been issued, the permit holder will be required to pay a non-refundable administration fee in the amount of \$35.00 plus additional unit fees and security deposits required under s.
+Where a tree cutting permit must be amended to show a change in the number or location of trees to be retained or removed after the tree cutting permit has been issued, the permit holder will be required to pay a non-refundable administration fee in the amount of \$40.00 plus additional unit fees and security deposits required under s.
 31 or s.
 32. - 35.
 Where replacement trees or retention of existing trees are required as a condition of a tree cutting permit or as part of a penalty for altering, cutting, damaging, pruning or removing protected trees without a tree cutting permit or altering, cutting, damaging, pruning or removing trees in excess of the number allowed by the tree cutting permit, the owner or persons responsible for the altering, cutting, damaging, pruning or removal shall provide to Saanich a security deposit in cash, bank draft, certified cheque or letter of credit in the amount specified in the tree cutting permit or penalty notice, for the period and on the terms specified in Part 6 of this Bylaw.